mrarsenal10/fifty-milions-dummy/README.md

 $ npm run migrate
 $ npm run seed

+# Because Point table contains 50 millions record, I have to use worker_thread to migrate and seed database.
+$ node /src/workers/index.js

 *Note*:
 If you have error with database, please executing these lines to migrate and seed your database again.
 $ npm run migrate:reset